LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

 Default Message Format
 """""""""""""""""""""""

-If the :ref:`logMessageFormat` is not specified, the :ref:`logStream` base class defines a default format that is set to the following:
+If the :ref:`logMessageFormat` is not specified, the :ref:`LogStream` base class defines a default format that is set to the following:

 .. code-block:: c++